Ecommerce is on the rise, but the growing competition is making it harder to stand out.

 Most big ecommerce and SaaS companies have benefitted from equity funding at some stage.

-There are three types of equity funding you can read about in our growth capital article.
+There are three types of equity funding which you can read about in our growth capital article.

-With equity funding, you can raise from £10,000 to hundreds of millions of dollars.
+With equity funding, you can raise anywhere from $10,000 to hundreds of millions of dollars.
 The idea is that you give up some of the equity of your company in exchange for a cash injection.

-Your investors will be experts in their field with a proven track record of growing many different types of company.
+Your investors will be experts in their field with a proven track record of growing many different types of companies.

 You’ll not only access their knowledge and expertise but you’ll also be connected to their wider professional network .